 That said, ensuring accessibility can be a bit of a tumble down the rabbit hole and, as such, we’ve been keyed into finding tools that help make accessibility easier.
 For instance, we’re great fans of Lea Verou’s Contrast Ratio, Contrast Checker, Colour Contrast Checker, and Color Safe, which helps you generate an accessible color palette based on a color you provide.

-While we love Color Safe, we felt that we could focus it further.
-We wanted a tool that our designers could turn to in the early stages of a project that could tell them how well a slate of possible — or, in many cases, existing — brand colors would play together.
+While we these tools, we wanted a tool that our designers could turn to in the early stages of a project that could tell them how well a slate of possible — or, in many cases, existing — brand colors would play together.
 We thought it would be valuable for designers to follow their normal design process, but then be able to get some good direction on how far they would have to tweak their choices to make them accessible.

 We decided that our MVP would: